Samuel Barron (1765–1810)

 Samuel Barron (September 25, 1765 – October 29, 1810) was a United States Navy officer.
 He was an older brother of Commodore James Barron, also a US Navy officer.

 Early life

 Samuel Barron was born in Hampton, Virginia, the son of a merchant captain named James Barron who became Commodore of the tiny Virginia State Navy during the American Revolution.
-Barron studied at William and Mary College, and received his early training at sea from his father.
+Barron studied at the College of William & Mary, and received his early training at sea from his father.
 He became a midshipman on the frigate Dragon and served in the Virginia Navy during the latter part of the Revolutionary War.
 After a number of years as a merchant captain, he joined the fledgling United States Navy.